 Agent Initial Settings:

-AI Application Type: Select "Chat" (or "Text", depending on your final goal).
+AI Application Type: Select "Chat" (or "Text," depending on your end goal).

-AI Model: You can pick a specific model (e.g., GPT-4o mini) or leave "All LLM Models" so the end user can pick.
+AI Model: You can pick a specific model (e.g. GPT-4o mini) or leave "All LLM Models" so the end user can choose.

-Prompt: Set your agent’s persona, goal, and rules.
-Example for an agent that analyzes classes:
+Prompt: Set the persona, goal, and rules for your agent.
+Here's an example for an agent that analyzes lessons:

 Persona: You are a specialist in pedagogy and educational content analysis.

-Goal: Your job is to transcribe the given class and then give a summary of the main topics and three suggestions for the presenter to improve.
+Goal: Your job is to transcribe the given class and then provide a summary of the main topics and three suggestions to improve the presentation.

 Rules: Be clear, concise, and give constructive feedback.